wipplelang/wipple/website/docs/src/reference/03-patterns-and-logic.md

 }
 ```

-The cases you provide to `when` must be exhaustive (ie. they must cover all variants of the enum).
+The cases you provide to `when` must be exhaustive (ie. they must cover all variants of the type).
 To ignore some cases, or to handle multiple cases in one branch, you can use `_` and `or`:

 ```wipple
 when color? {